quyvu01/OfX/README.md

 [Demo Project!](https://github.com/quyvu01/TestOfX-Demo)

+## Give a Star! :star:
+If you like this project, learn something or you are using it in your applications, please give it a star.
+Thanks!

 ## Project Highlights

 Attribute-based Data Mapping in OfX is a feature that lets developers annotate properties in their data models with